-1 North George Mason Drive
+North George Mason Drive

-- 2 North George Mason Drive is a major Arlington thoroughfare, and residents have noticed - 3 speeding on the road, particularly on the hill between North Carlin Springs Road and North - 4 Henderson Road.
-Large numbers of children going to Barrett Elementary School cross the - 5 intersection at North Henderson Road, another busy neighborhood thoroughfare.
-Crosswalk - 6 guards are essential at school opening and closing hours, but children cross at other hours too. - 7 Pedestrian-activated walk signals work well as long as drivers don't speed or run red lights. - 8 North Park Drive borders both Barrett Elementary School and the renovated Lubber Run - 9 Community Center.
-When the center's new outdoor facilities open in 2020, they will draw users - from across the area, especially after the building opens in 2021.
-Traffic at the intersection with - North Park Drive will grow, with rising risks for motorists, cyclists, and pedestrians alike. - 12 Speeding on North George Mason Drive, along with poor visibility for drivers approaching - North Park Drive, already make for a risky intersection, which has seen multiple accidents. - Residents familiar with the intersection favor a traffic light there.
-In our neighborhood survey, 80 - percent of the respondents with an opinion called for installing a traffic signal at North Park - Drive.
-In addition to preventing accidents, a traffic light would slow traffic before it reaches the - elementary school crossing at North Henderson Drive, making it safer for school children.
+North George Mason Drive is a major Arlington thoroughfare, and residents have noticed speeding on the road, particularly on the hill between North Carlin Springs Road and North Henderson Road.
+Large numbers of children going to Barrett Elementary School regularly cross the intersection at North Henderson Road, another busy neighborhood thoroughfare.
+Crosswalk guards are essential at school opening and closing hours, but children cross at other hours too.
+Pedestrianactivated walk signals work well as long as drivers don't speed or run red lights.

+Intersection of North Park Drive with North George Mason Drive, dangerous to cross despite a crosswalk.
+A traffic signal would improve safety.
+Photo: Dan Brown.

+North Park Drive borders both Barrett Elementary School and the renovated Lubber Run Community Center.
+Speeding on North George Mason Drive, along with poor visibility for drivers approaching North Park Drive, have made for a risky intersection, which has seen multiple accidents.
+When the community center's new outdoor facilities opened in 2020, they drew more traffic from across the area, which only increased when the new community center building opened its doors in summer 2021.
+As traffic at the intersection with North Park Drive grows, so will hazards for motorists, cyclists, and pedestrians.

+The county improved the pedestrian crossing and installed a pedestrian-activated amber flashing beacon, a welcome safety measure.
+However, experience on North Carlin Springs Road suggests that the beacon might be effective only some of the time.
+Residents familiar with the intersection favor a traffic light there instead.
+In our neighborhood survey, 80 percent of the respondents with an opinion called for installing a traffic light at North Park Drive.
+In addition to preventing accidents, a traffic light would slow traffic before it reaches the elementary school crossing at North Henderson Drive, making it safer for school children.

-- The county should better enforce the posted speed limit on North George Mason Drive as well as the requirement for drivers to stop at yellow lights. - The county should install a four-way traffic light at the intersection of North George Mason Drive and North Park Drive. - On North George Mason Drive before the intersections with North Henderson Road and - North Park Drive, the county should add pavement markings warning motorists of a traffic - 25 light ahead.
+- The county should better enforce the posted speed limit on North George Mason Drive as well as the requirement for drivers to stop at amber blinking lights. - The county should install a traffic signal at the intersection of North George Mason Drive and North Park Drive. - On North George Mason Drive, between the North Carlin Springs Road overpass and North Henderson Road, the county should add signage or pavement markings warning motorists of a traffic light ahead.